kevinyswong/kevinyswong.github.io/index.md

-  though society can carry on indefinitely with guilt, inhibition, and, by high-handed political pressure, promoting token diversity and inclusion, unloading a wave of sudden righteous signaling, mere appearances, and incoherent, arbitrary calls for progress under some tepid banner of virtue progress.
+  though society can carry on indefinitely with guilt, inhibition, and, by high-handed political pressure, promoting token diversity and inclusion, unloading a wave of sudden righteous signaling, mere appearances, and incoherent, arbitrary calls for progress under some tepid banner of supposed progress.
 After all, there is more that oppressed groups can offer than just proclaiming injustices, and they, too, are able to produce and compete when given adequate resources.
 For oppressed groups to stake a permanent flag in the